-If you are an FFI described above that is electing to report an account to which you did not make any payments for the calendar year that are required to be reported on a Form 1099, you must report the account on Form 1099-MISC.
-In addition, if you made any payments for the calendar year that would be required to be reported on a Form 1099 if not for an applicable dollar amount threshold, you also must report the account on Form 1099-MISC.
-See the Instructions for Form 1099-MISC.
+If you are an FFI described above that is electing to report an account to which you did not make any payments for the calendar year that are required to be reported on a Form 1099, you must report the account on Form 1099-MISC or Form 1099-NEC.
+In addition, if you made any payments for the calendar year that would be required to be reported on a Form 1099 if not for an applicable dollar amount threshold, you also must report the account on Form 1099-MISC or Form 1099-NEC.
+See the Instructions for Forms 1099-MISC and 1099-NEC.